Taking a Look at Some of the Best Places in Antioquia Outside of Medellín

 #6 El Carmen de Viboral

 If you are looking for a welcoming pueblo that has ceramic making and art in its blood, visit El Carmen de Viboral.
+One of the best towns near to Medellin.
 This town provides many opportunities to see the craftwork of the ceramic makers up close.
 And it’s the capital of ceramic making in Colombia – there are workshops all over town where you can learn their craft.

 Each November, the pueblo really comes to life with La Festival de Las Luces, which includes plenty of dancing and singing in the streets and a fireworks display.